minjung9898/NYCDataAccessVisualization/README.md

 # NYCDataAccessVisualization
 ## How GIS data turns into 3D Model using public data, NYC Open Data.

-Virtual Reality may enable people of low vision and/or blind people walk on New York City streets and distinguish permanent infrastructures, such as commercial front doors, stairs, door knobs, street sign orders, bus stops, benches and more.
+Virtual Reality may enable people of low vision and/or blind people walk on New York City streets and distinguish permanent infrastructures, such as commercial front doors, stairs, doorknobs, street sign orders, bus stops, benches and more.

 ### Data Prep
 [Permanent Infrastructure data]
 - Street Sign Orders.
-It explains each name of streets, warning signs, directions and dead-ends.
+It explains each name of streets, warning signs, directions, and dead ends.
 - Bus Stops
 - Benches
 - Hydrants